fantpmas/hylia/src/posts/makita-tablesaw-upgrades.md

   - woodworking
 ---

-Got my hands on a Makita MLT100 tablesaw and here's what I did to make it a bit better.
+Got my hands on a Makita MLT100 tablesaw and here's what I did to make it a bit better.​

 ## Fence upgrade